 - Chronic pain

-- Increased risk of substance abuse
+- Increased risk of substance use disorders and eating disorders

 Emotional regulation is about your relationships with yourself and the outer world.
 It’s a powerful skill that can help you: